 For the past two decades I have been channelling emotional energy into my voice, to improve tone, resonance, and to be able to sing professionally, speak clearly and assert myself to those around me.
 Whereas before my voice before was weak and often off pitch, now it is not so.

 Western society provides ample techniques for helping people to process their emotions, but very little for helping people to subsequently channel the energy released.
-The use of directing emotional energy into altering and improving body grip and facial motility
+Human Development Technology represents a directed approach to channelling involving directing emotional energy into altering and improving body grip and facial motility and therefore overall functionality.

 Challenge to audience